--w (Optional - Windows platforms, Linux, and UNIX systems) Deletes all files related to the Configuration Manager from the workpath.
+-w (Optional) Deletes all files related to the Configuration Manager from the workpath.

 -n

 (Optional) Deletes the configuration repository.

 Be very careful using this option.
 The configuration repository contains the configuration data for the whole broker domain, not just data internal to the Configuration Manager.
 Deleting this repository destroys all information pertinent to the broker domain, and requires you to recreate every resource within it to recover the broker domain.